-The Claretians have built an outreach into healthcare that provides wellness services, focusing primarily on spiritual direction, psychotherapy, workshops, and retreats.
-This is the Claret Center, located in Chicago.
-The center was founded in 1979 to address the needs of religious formation communities—as well as the short supply of spiritual directors trained in sound psychological principles and of professional psychotherapists.
-The center focuses on healing and healthy practices to enrich life for those who are struggling, and now serves adults and children needing counseling.
+Claret Center is a Claretian sponsored ministry located in Hyde Park (Chicago), Illinois that provides spiritual direction, psychological counseling, wellness workshops, and retreats.
+The center was founded in 1979 to address the needs of religious formation communities, as well as the short supply of trained Spiritual Directors in sound psychological principles and of professional psychotherapists.
+The center focuses on spiritual accompaniment regardless of religious denomination and psychological services for adults and children.
 The center also provides group supervision in spiritual direction for formation and vocation ministry personnel across a variety of religious communities.

-Villa Guadalupe is a senior services housing development of the Claretians located on the south side of Chicago in a high-poverty community.
-This neighborhood is also one of the Claretians’ parishes.
-The mission here is to enhance the quality of life of the local seniors by providing affordable housing and support services within a secure environment.
-The staff provides a path of access for the seniors to healthcare referrals, case management advisors, access to treatment, and follow-up on health regimens.
-The Villa has been in operation for a little over 20 years, and has had the added benefit of stabilizing part of the community.
+Villa Guadalupe is a senior housing development of the Claretians located on the south side of Chicago in a high-poverty community.
+This neighborhood is also the location of the Claretian parish, Our Lady of Guadalupe.
+The mission is to enhance the quality of life of local seniors by providing affordable housing and support services within a secure environment.
+The staff offers a path of access for the seniors to healthcare referrals, case management advisors, access to treatment, and follow-up on health regimens.
+The Villa has been in operation for more than 20 years and has had the added benefit of helping to stabilize a changing community.

-Our hospital chaplains are present with patients and sensitive to the needs of doctors, nurses, and extended medical staff while also offering religious services and sacraments to those in need.
-Claretian chaplains comfort families in their time of greatest need and see that no one dies alone without spiritual support and compassion.
+Our Hospital Chaplains are present with patients and sensitive to the needs of doctors, nurses, and extended medical staff, while also offering religious services and sacraments to those in need.
+Claretian Chaplains comfort families in their time of greatest need and see that no one dies alone without spiritual support and compassion.
 They also share in the joys of recovery and healing.
-Some Claretians serve in military medical centers where they face unique ministry challenges in helping service members and their families cope with injury and loss.
+In the past, some Claretians have served in military medical centers where they faced unique ministry challenges in helping service members and their families cope with injury and loss.

 Caring for Senior Claretians

-Claretians who care for our senior members take on a variety of responsibilities.
-They plan outings to add special interest and activity to each week, and they plan in-house programs, including exercise, concerts, social functions, and informative visits from doctors.
+Claretians who care for our senior members provide an invaluable service of fraternal accompaniment.
+Working with professional caregivers, they plan outings and in-house activities, including exercise, concerts, social functions, and informative visits from outside speakers.